 Showtime is a great option for those who don’t need cable or any additional services.
 That’s why the price starts from $10.99/month, with a 7-day trial.
-But they do have an additional offer for boxing aficionados—November 17 is the date when Showtime’s three-part series “ALL ACCESS: Wilder vs. Fury” becomes available.
+But they do have another offer for boxing aficionados.
+On November 17, Showtime’s three-part series “ALL ACCESS: Wilder vs. Fury” became available.

 You could get the documentary for free using the 7-day free trial of Showtime, available in the US only.
 Therefore, to access it from outside the country, you will need a VPN.
 But your woes don’t end here, as you will need a legit US credit card to pay for your service.

 The alternative to paying for “ALL ACCESS: Wilder vs. Fury” with a US credit card is to redeem a Showtime Gift Card.
 Unfortunately, this is also not the best option because these gift cards can only be bought in retail stores, like Walmart or BestBuy.
 So what we’re left with is PayPal that also has to be registered in the United States.